VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 The file behaviour report for v2 is a unique JSON structure covering all data gathered from detonating the sample in a single sandbox (unique integration available).

-Unlike v2, v3 provides multiple sandbox integrations, and reports can be provided by sandbox  ([1](https://developers.virustotal.com/reference/get-file-behaviour-id)) or by aggregating the reports from all sandboxes ([2](https://developers.virustotal.com/reference/get-all-behavior-reports-for-a-file)) as a summary of all of them.
+Unlike v2, v3 provides multiple sandbox integrations, and reports can be provided by sandbox  ([1](https://developers.virustotal.com/reference/get-file-behaviour-id)) or by aggregating the reports from all sandboxes ([2](https://developers.virustotal.com/reference/get-all-behavior-reports-for-a-file)).
 Another difference is that in v3, the system API calls are not included in the reports.
 There’s a dedicated endpoint ([Get a detailed HTML behaviour report](https://developers.virustotal.com/reference/get-file-behaviour-html)) for them, which requires the sandbox providing this data to be identified.

 ❗Please note that not all sandboxes can provide API calls.
 Refer to [In-house Sandboxes behavioural analysis products](https://support.virustotal.com/hc/en-us/articles/6253253596957-In-house-Sandboxes-behavioural-analysis-products) and [External behavioural engines sandboxes](https://support.virustotal.com/hc/en-us/articles/7904672302877-External-behavioural-engines-sandboxes) that show which sandboxes can provide the “__HTML behaviour report__” under the “**Low Level Report**” feature.